 If, for example, you realize that your spouse was hiding their assets at the time of the negotiation, you may be able to change the child support terms.
 If you present sufficient evidence to the court, a judge may choose to reopen your case.

 Do not sign a divorce settlement agreement unless you are satisfied.
 Changing a divorce agreement can be difficult.
 Sometimes, it may be impossible.
-To help ensure that your concerns are addressed in your divorce settlement, you should seek advice from your family law attorney in Monroe, NC.
+To help ensure that your concerns are addressed in your divorce settlement, you should seek advice from your Monroe, NC divorce attorney.
 If you are still asking the question ‘Once divorce papers are signed can they be changed?’ your lawyer will give you the advice you need.
 Take the time necessary to discuss the implications of the agreement with your lawyer.
 Working with a good attorney increases your chances of reaching more favorable divorce terms.

 Consider working with Perry, Bundy, Plyler & Long, LLP.
 We are passionate about our job, and our team has more than 110 years of combined legal experience.
 Our goal is to solve your family law problems in a compassionate and friendly environment.
 If you have any legal questions, we are happy to answer them.
 Contact us today and book your appointment.